Ketei/nexus-forge/README.md

 * **Engine:** Godot Engine 4.4+ (Written in GDScript).
 * **Requirement:** Requires Godot 4.4 or later due to the use of typed dictionaries.
 * **Recommended Resolution:** The plugin GUI is designed for **1920x1080 resolution**.
-It is usable at smaller resolutions, but you may encounter horizontal and vertical scrollbars which can make navigation more difficult.
+It is usable at smaller resolutions, but you will encounter horizontal and vertical scrollbars which can make navigation more difficult.

 ## Documentation